I'm a provider

 Please enter a username and password.

-However, tight glucose control requires multiple measurements of blood glucose each day (i.e., before meals and at bedtime), a commitment that some patients may be unwilling or unable to meet.
-In addition, the goal of tight glucose control has to be balanced with an associated risk of hypoglycemcia.
+However, tight glucose control requires multiple daily measurements of blood glucose (i.e., before meals and at bedtime), a commitment that some patients may be unwilling or unable to meet.
+In addition, the goal of tight glucose control has to be balanced with an associated risk of hypoglycemia.
+Hypoglycemia is known to be a risk in patients with type 1 diabetes.
+Studies have found that approximately 50% of patients with type 2 diabetes may experience hypoglycemic episodes, but the severity of these episodes may vary.
 An additional limitation of periodic self-measurements of blood glucose is that glucose values are seen in isolation and trends in glucose levels are undetected.
-For example, while a diabetic's fasting blood glucose level might be within normal values, there might be undetected hyperglycemia postprandially, leading to elevated hemoglobin A1C values.
+For example, while a diabetic patient's fasting blood glucose level might be within normal values, hyperglycemia might be undetected postprandially, leading to elevated hemoglobin A1C values.

 In addition to stand-alone continuous glucose monitors, several insulin pump systems have included a built-in CGM.
 This policy addresses continuous glucose monitoring devices, not the insulin pump portion of these systems.